2/19/2025

 Chief Operating Officer

 Sure.
 It's Andre.
-It's a that's a pretty layered question.
-What we're going to give a lot more clarity on the on the future years guidance coming up in March with our reserve and resource declaration.
+That's a pretty layered question.
+We're going to get a lot more clarity on the future year's guidance coming up as in March with our reserve and resource declaration.
 So we'll be able to give you a lot more color on that coming up.
-But but there are a sequence of production improvements that we're doing.
-Like right now we're doing, you know, and it's not really baked into the by guidance or budget is we're doing pedal rejection successfully right now.
+But there are a sequence of production improvements that we're doing.
+Like right now we're doing, you know, and it's not really baked into the guidance or budget, is we're doing pebble rejection successfully right now.
 We're seeing some improvements in grade and throughput.
-We're planning to implement the towards the end of this year's Pebble Crushers.
-We don't know.
-We might see some production this year, but it's probably going to the benefits will go into twenty twenty six.
-And pending on the combined of those, we may expand that as well, because we know we're planning only to install one Pebble Crusher.
-But we have the opportunity and the permits will be in place to put up the floor.
-And so there's all of those baked in.
-And then, like I mentioned earlier about mod four permit update, that's going to be a significant production increase that could happen after twenty twenty eight.
-And so we'll signal some of that, like you say, for all of that in a three year guidance coming up in March.
+We're planning to implement towards the end of this year's pebble crushers.
+We don't know, we might see some production this year, but probably the benefits will go into 2026.
+And pending on the combined of those, we may expand that as well because right now we're planning only to install one pebble crusher, but we have the opportunity and the permits will be in place to put up the four.
+And so there's all of those baked in and then Like I mentioned earlier about Mod 4 permit update, that's going to be a significant production increase that could happen after 2028.
+And so we'll signal some of that, like you say, all of that in the three-year guidance coming up in March.

 speaker